libero/article-store/README.md

 make lint
 ```

-Problems can be automatically fix, where possible, by executing:
+Problems can be automatically fixed, where possible, by executing:

 ```shell
 make fix